Top 5 Scopes for AR 15

-Some old school Team Guys use iron sights.
+Some old school Team Guys still use iron sights.
+Nothing wrong with that.

-But most of the guys will resort to adding some type of new sight to help them knock out the enemy.
+But most of the guys will resort to adding some type of new sight to help them zero in on the enemy.

-Check out the AR 15 Scope Reviews below and you make the choice which one is right for your weapon
+Check out the AR 15 Scope Reviews below and you make the choice which one is right for your weapon.
+This list of comprised of the top selling and highest rated AR’s and interviewing several tactical weapons specialist around the industry.

 There are tactical rails on 3 sides in case you wanted to mount something like a Burris fast fire or some other red dot optic for really close stuff.
 The 5x is nice for 50-200 yards, but as I said before, the 5x does not work for quick target acquisition, especially moving targets under 50 yards.